matzesoft/schkapp/README.md

 # Schkapp
-Schkapp is a drinking game build with SvelteKit and the DeutscheBahn Timetable API.
+Schkapp is a drinking game build with Vite, SvelteKit and the DeutscheBahn Timetable API.
 It was part of a student project at the DHBW Stuttgart.
 Visit [schkapp.pages.dev](https://schkapp.pages.dev) to play.
 If you want to learn more about the project itself keep reading.

+#### Contents
+* The Game
+* Run the project
+* How it was build
+* Have fun

 ## The Game